 - Women’s Races.
 The Women’s races on Friday must not have been all that exciting, because the Tartan didn’t give us a lot of details about the races.
 The Women’s recap only discusses the cancellation of Finals and summarizes the times of the Top 6, which it points out were the same Top 6 as the Men’s races.
 Though this could have also been a symptom of the Tartan’s general approach towards the Women’s and Men’s races.

 - CIA’s “Men’s” Team.
 Shafeeq provided a little more detail about CIA’s Women’s team in the comments below.
 Much like 2000, CIA A was again paired up against Spirit A, and for the second year in a row, Spirit went into the freeroll first and CIA gained in the Freeroll.
 The difference in 2001 was the driver of CIA’s Conquest, rather than make a risky inside pass, decided to play it safe and dragged the brakes in order to stay behind.
-It’s questionable as to whether CIA would have been granted a reroll, but it became a moot point when the dropping pushbar didn’t come back up on Hill 3.
+It’s questionable as to whether CIA would have been granted a reroll, but it became a moot point when the dropping pushbar didn’t come back up on Hill 3, and collapsed against at the Hill 3-4 transition.
 So, to see what time the Women could actually put up, CIA decided to bring them back as the CIA Men’s D team.
 Of course, the Men’s D buggy, Stealth, was 30-40 pounds heavier than the Women’s A buggy, Conquest, slowing the team down a bit.
 But the “Men’s D” time of 2:51.40 would have placed the team 8th overall (though only 6 seconds out of 4th).
 Instead, the Men’s D team was DQ’d for a roster violation.

 - PiKA’s Musical Chairs.
 Per Tom Wood, 2001 was the only time in PiKA’s history that the fraternity had to remove a Buggy Chair from his position.
 Josh Wilke, who was originally the assistant chair, was elevated to the role of Buggy Chair during the year.

 - The Tow Hitch Broadcast.
 According to Fred Hopke, W3VC (Radio Club) member, 2001 was cmuTV’s second year of broadcasting, and they decided to try something new.
 They attempted to mount a camera on the tow hitch of the lead truck, and then beam the video via amateur radio (“ATV”).
 Unfortunately, the tow hitch idea didn’t work.
 Instead, Fred wound up sitting in the back of the Lead Truck with a video camera and a radio and tried to broadcast the races himself.
 The video ended up a bit “homespun”.
-It turns out that running large amounts of triaxial cable around the course is roughly the same amount of effort but far reliable, though it would take a few years before this would become apparent.
+It turns out that running large amounts of triaxial cable around the course is roughly the same amount of effort but far more reliable, though it would take a few years before this would become apparent.
+(2023 update: We’ve got the video!)

 - Instant Replay Hacks.
 The shaky broadcast made for an interesting tape review.
 Per Matt Theisz, the instant replay that the judges used for tape review was done via 3 “hacked” TiVos (the TiVos were modified to support composite inputs).